graceboerner5-jpg/heart-monitor-redesign/index.md

 ---
 # Home

-Welcome to my personal project on heart monitor filtering!
-Through my research and testing, I have been able to investigate an alternative way to filtering noise in heart monitors.
-Click on the tabs on the left side to see my work!
+Welcome!
+This project investigates adaptive noise cancellation algorithms developed to overcome a significant limitation in cardiac monitoring.
+This critical limitation requires heart monitor users to be still during monitoring to prevent severe motion artifacts from disrupting the cardiac signal.

+By developing and validating an adaptive filter (LMS/NLMS) that utilizes a secondary electromyography (EMG) reference channel, it is possible to isolate true cardiac activity (ECG) from muscle interference.
+Explore the tabs on the left to see my detailed documentation on everything from physiological signal modeling and my adaptive filter algorithm to experimental validation and regulatory analysis for ambulatory monitoring devices.